 Find the form(s) you will need when you are ready to apply.

 When we receive an application we will check to make sure it is valid.
 Once valid we will publicise the application.
 Applications can then be viewed and comments made on them.
 Any comments we receive will also be made available here, together with the decision notice in due course.
-Only comments about material planning considerations can be taken into account; we cannot take into account any non-planning issues.
+Only valid objections to an application can be considered.
 A planning officer will be available to speak to you at Kings Hill reception between 9am and 12 noon, Monday to Friday.